dotnet/dotnet-docker/1.0/README.md

 The steps above are intended to show the basic functions of .NET Core tools.
 Try running `dotnet run` twice.
 You'll see that the second invocation skips compilation.
 The subsequent command after `dotnet run` demonstrates that you can run an application directly out of the bin folder, without the additional build logic that `dotnet run` adds.
 The last two commands demonstrate the publishing scenario, which prepares an app to be deployed on the same or other machine, with a requirement on only the .NET Core Runtime, not the larger SDK.
 Naturally, you don't have to exit immediately, but can continue to try out the product as long as you want.

-## Build and run an ASP.NET application within a .NET Core Container
+## Interactively build and run an ASP.NET application within a .NET Core Container

  You can try similar instructions with an ASP.NET Core application.